bcw222/chromium-website/site/administrators/policy-list-3/cookie-legacy-samesite-policies/index.md

 **NOTE: These policies are available as of Chrome 79.**

+**(Feb 9, 2023) LegacySameSiteCookieBehaviorEnabledForDomainList will be
+available until at least Jun 25, 2024.
+We will be monitoring feedback and will provide updates on its lifetime as appropriate.

 **(Apr 27, 2022) LegacySameSiteCookieBehaviorEnabledForDomainList will be
 available until at least Jun 27, 2023.
 We will be monitoring feedback and will provide updates on its lifetime as appropriate.
 LegacySameSiteCookieBehaviorEnabled was